OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 #### **Panic Attacks:**

-* Allow the employee to take a break and go to a place where she/he feels comfortable to use relaxation techniques or contact a support person
+* Allow the employee to take a break and go to a place where they feel comfortable to use relaxation techniques or contact a support person
 * Identify and remove environmental triggers such as particular smells or noises
 * Allow the presence of a support animal